syncfusion-content/blazor-docs/blazor/getting-started/blazor-webassembly-visual-studio-mac.md

 <!-- markdownlint-disable MD024 -->

-# Getting started with Blazor WebAssembly App in VS for Mac
+# Getting Started with Blazor WebAssembly App in VS for Mac

 This articles provides a step-by-step instructions for building Blazor WebAssembly App with Blazor Calendar component using [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/).